Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `component_hiders [<guid>]`

-Displays any hiders attached to component specified by <guid>.
-If no <guid> provided then that last held component will be used.
+Displays any hiders attached to component specified by &lt;guid&gt;.
+If no &lt;guid&gt; provided then that last held component will be used.

 ## `component_locked`